Author: bsusan.joe@gmail.com

 The dog, the birds and the spider in the corner

 I find myself in a fascinating new season this year.
 One that has seen me pack a big blue suitcase and move across the ocean.
 I surprised myself because I always thought I related to Bilbo Baggins and his reluctance to join a Dwarf mission!
 But here I am.
-5000 miles away from home!
+5000 miles away from home with a 90 percent chance of running into a spider in the corner of my room!

 A part of my heart will always be at home with my beloved Coco, yet a new friend has made this transition a little less heavy.
 An adorable dog named Hershey.